 My previous relationship started out as innocent as the next.
 Our first date was over seven hours long.
 Seth was easy to talk to, pleasant to be around and charming.
 That first signal of not kissing him that night should have been a red flag on boundaries.
 Boundaries are slowly broken over time in any abusive situation.
 By developing healthy boundaries, one can slowly start to heal the hurt they’ve experienced from others.

 So, what are boundaries?
 After leaving my first marriage, I realized I had a lot to learn about healthy boundaries.
-What did healthy boundaries look like, how could I implement them and how on earth could I recognize bad boundaries in others?
+What did healthy lines and settings look like, how could I implement them and how on earth could I recognize bad boundaries in others?
 I learned about healthy boundaries in counseling and Bible study as I rebuilt my life after domestic violence.
 To top it off, I worked in a place where I needed to implement healthy boundaries and what I was learning.

 When it comes to surviving domestic violence, boundary setting is vitally important.
 Boundaries are “a line that marks the limits of an area; a dividing line.”
 Boundaries reveal who we are and what we value.
 When we are pushed beyond that dividing line, we end up comprising ourselves and living a life that isn’t fulfilling or abundant.